 WHERE TO STAY IN LA MACARENA

 La Candelaria is Bogotá’s historic district and is actually where a lot of tourists end up staying.
 The charming colonial streets, colorful murals, and bohemian vibe tend to draw visitors in.
 It’s more of a neighborhood for a university-age crowd as many schools are in the area.
 At night, expect very cold temperatures compared to the rest of Bogotá due to the elevated location in the mountain.
 If you’re a very young backpacker that prefers a laidback area – you’ll probably enjoy Candelaria.
-Selina ($), The Orchids ($$$), and Botanico ($) are a few good options to check out.
+Selina ($), Botanico ($), and Casa de la Vega ($$) are a few good options to check out.

 WHERE TO STAY IN CANDELARIA